APNewsBreak: FIFA reserves soar to $2.7B, revenue at $6.4B

 After being elected as Blatter’s successor in 2016, Gianni Infantino said that “FIFA was clinically dead as an organization.”
 Although Infantino’s leadership has come under criticism from within European governing body UEFA, Infantino will be able to show the budget is in a healthy state, and he is due to be re-elected unopposed in June for a four-year term.

+FIFA’s reserves at the end of the 2014 World Cup cycle were $1.523 billion after generating $5.718 billion after the tournament in Brazil.

-In 2015, FIFA targeted raising $5 billion by the end of 2018, a projection later raised to $6.1 billion.
+Amid of corruption crisis of 2015, FIFA modestly targeted raising $5 billion by the end of the Russia World Cup, a projection later raised to $6.1 billion.
 Those expectations were eclipsed when the four-year cycle ended with revenues of $6.4 billion, according to the people with knowledge of the financial report, which shows profit of around $1 billion.

-The record revenue was achieved despite FIFA not filling its full slate of sponsors for the 2018 World Cup in Russia.
+The record revenue was achieved despite FIFA not filling its full slate of sponsors for the 2018 World Cup.
 Several sponsors did not renew after the 2014 tournament in Brazil.

-Sheikh Salman Bin Ibrahim Al-Khalifa, an opponent of Infantino in the 2016 vote, had warned Infantino’s plan to vastly increase payouts to member associations would “bankrupt” FIFA.
+Sheikh Salman Bin Ibrahim Al-Khalifa, an opponent of Infantino in the 2016 vote, had warned Infantino’s plan to increase payouts to member associations would “bankrupt” FIFA, but that has not transpired.

-While $328 million was redistributed to members from 2011-15 for football development projects, investment soared to $1.161 billion over the last four years.
+In the 2011-14 World Cup cycle, FIFA’s accounts showed just over $1 billion was spent overall on development projects with $538 million going to the Financial Assistance Programme for national associations and confederations.

-As part of the FIFA Forward development program, 941 projects were funded in 179 of the 211 member associations between May 2016 and December 2018 at a cost of $270.3 million.
-Approximately 30 development projects were approved annually during Blatter’s reign.
+In the 2015-18 cycle, investment dedicated to FIFA’s new Forward development program was $1.079 billion of which $832 million had been approved and committed to member associations, confederations or regions by the end of last year, according to a financial document seen by the AP.
+Between May 2016 and December 2018, 941 specific projects were funded in 179 of the 211 member associations at a cost of $270.3 million.
+There are a range of handouts: from $30,769 to train female football administrators in South Africa to $2.25 million on youth development in Peru.

-The spike in development funding has been tied to what FIFA proclaims is a far more rigorous system of financial controls designed to guard against further corruption scandals.
+FIFA proclaims it has far more rigorous system of financial controls designed to guard against further corruption scandals.
 FIFA rejected 201 of the 1,978 funding applications received in the four-year cycle.

-In its financial report, FIFA said the success of the 2018 World Cup has provided “strong financial resources” to enable it to raise Forward funds by $667 million to $1.746 billion in the 2019-22 cycle.
+Even without that additional income, FIFA said in its financial report that the success of the 2018 World Cup has provided “strong financial resources” to enable it to raise Forward funds by $667 million to $1.746 billion in the 2019-22 cycle.

 Each member association can apply for up to $6 million over the 2019-22 cycle, while each of the six confederations receives $48 million.
 In addition, $62 million is available for zonal or regional associations if they organize at least five youth and women’s competitions per year.

-FIFA has tied investment in part to the development of women’s football more broadly, rather than providing parity on World Cup prize money between the men’s and women’s tournaments.
+News of the soaring FIFA reserves comes amid ongoing questions about the lack of parity for World Cup prize money between the men’s and women’s tournaments.

-France earned $38 million from FIFA for winning the men’s World Cup last July.
-The women’s champion this July will earn $4 million, double the amount collected by the U.S. Soccer Federation in 2015.
-The overall Women’s World Cup prize money has doubled to $30 million, while the fund for the World Cup in Russia rose 12 percent to $400 million.
-World Cup prize money will be $440 million for the 2022 tournament in Qatar.
+France earned $38 million from FIFA for winning the men’s World Cup last July but the women’s champion this July will earn $4 million.
+That is double the amount collected by the U.S. Soccer Federation in 2015, a rise in line with the overall prize money jumping to $30 million.
+The fund for the World Cup in Russia rose 12 percent to $400 million and that jumps to $440 million for the 2022 tournament in Qatar.

-“We are making progress,” Infantino said last year.
-“We have to invest in women’s football to make it even self-sustaining to some extent.”
+FIFA has acknowledged concerns of female players about the financial disparities while pointing to funding to grow the women’s game.

+“The vast majority of women’s football players across the world are still amateur,” Sarai Bareman, FIFA’s chief women’s football officer, said when the prize money for France was agreed last year.
+“That’s the most important thing for us.
+If we want to build the whole ecosystem of the women’s game it has to start there.”

 Infantino is costing FIFA less than his predecessor.